matikka96/Kayttojarjestelmat-ja-systeemiohjelmointi-harjoitusty-/README.md

 This repository contains three projects (own folder for each of them), with documentation file named README.md

-Documentation contains many examples, which anyone can easily follow after cloning this repository to own device.
+Documentation contains many examples, which anyone can easily follow after cloning this repository to local device.

 ## Project 1 – Unix Utilities
 Objective of this project was to create own versions of specific UNIX command line utilities.
 The following ones were created in C: